H. Jack Geiger: Early life, family and education

 Herman J. Geiger, called Jack, was born in Manhattan, New York City, New York, on November 11, 1925.
 His parents, a doctor (Jacob) and a microbiologist (Virginia Lowenstein), were both Jewish immigrants, from Austria and Germany respectively.
-They raised "Jackie" and his sister on Manhattan's Upper West Side, with relatives fleeing the Nazis often staying in the Geiger home on arrival to the United States.
+They raised "Jackie" and his sister on Manhattan's Upper West Side, with European relatives fleeing the Nazis often staying in the Geiger home after arrival in the United States.

-Geiger rapidly skipped grades in public school and, as a result, graduated from Townsend Harris High School at 14.
+Geiger rapidly skipped grades in public school and, as a result, graduated from Townsend Harris High School at the age of 14.
 Not yet old enough to enroll in college, he landed a job as a copy boy at The New York Times.
-A jazz fan, he often went out at night to Harlem's jazz clubs (to his parents' displeasure).
-He ran away from home at age 14 (in 1940) to the Sugar Hill, Harlem home of Canada Lee, as Geiger later recounted on This American Life.
+A jazz fan, he often went out at night to visit Harlem's jazz clubs (to his parents' displeasure).

+In 1940, Geiger ran away from home and went to the Sugar Hill, Harlem home of Canada Lee, as Geiger later recounted on This American Life.
 He had met the African American actor backstage at a Broadway production of Native Son.
 Lee agreed to take Geiger in and Geiger stayed for over a year (with the consent of Geiger's parents).
 Lee took on the role of surrogate father.
 During his time with Lee, Geiger was introduced to people like Langston Hughes, Billy Strayhorn, Richard Wright, Adam Clayton Powell, Orson Welles, Paul Robeson, and William Saroyan.
-Geiger heard African American visitors to Lee's home recount their experiences of racism; the treatment of African American troops in the US South at this time particularly made an impression on Geiger.
+Geiger heard African American visitors to Lee's home recount their experiences of racism.
+The treatment of African American troops in the South at this time made a particular impression on Geiger.

 With the help of a loan from Lee, Geiger enrolled at the University of Wisconsin in 1941.
 At night he worked at The Madison Capitol Times newspaper, though still under 18, Geiger had to acquire a special exemption from Madison's curfew for minors.